k8sgpt-ai/k8sgpt/pkg/server/example/README.md

 When you run the example, you should see output similar to the following:

 ```
-Starting MCP server...
+Starting MCP client...
 ```

-The server will continue running until you press Ctrl+C to stop it.
+The client will continue running until you press Ctrl+C to stop it.

 ## Integration with Mission Control

 To integrate this example with Mission Control, you need to:

-1. Start the MCP server using the example
+1. Start the MCP client using the example
-2. Configure Mission Control to connect to the MCP server
+2. Configure Mission Control to connect to the MCP client
 3. Use Mission Control to analyze your Kubernetes cluster

 ## Troubleshooting